April is National Child Abuse Prevention Month

-A month dedicated to raising awareness and preventing child abuse through programs and activities that help stop child abuse and provide for children’s physical, emotional, and developmental needs.
+A month dedicated to raising awareness and prevention of child abuse through programs and activities that help stop child abuse and provide for children’s physical, emotional, and developmental needs.

-- Wear a Child Abuse Prevention Pin – Spark the conversation by wearing a blue child abuse awareness pin.
+- Wear a Child Abuse Prevention pin.
+Spark the conversation by wearing a blue child abuse awareness pin.
 Pins can be found at River Bridge Regional Center.